-- As an artist, taking the often painstaking work of being accurate and authentic, having a sensitivity read, or multiple sensitivity reads will only help the story you’re creating.
+- As an artist, taking the often painstaking work of being accurate and authentic, having a sensitivity read, or multiple sensitivity reads, a Diversity Editor or Cultural Consultant will only help the story you’re creating.

-- Sensitivity reads is not censorship.
-There are many incredible stories, films and plays that have biased or racist characters who are described with what one person may say is stereotypical or commit racist acts.
+- Sensitivity reads, diversity editing and cultural consulting are not censorship.
+There are many incredible stories, films and plays that have biased or racist characters who are described with what one person may say is stereotypical or even derogatory.
 I believe that storytelling needs to continue to explore these issues because it is the world we live in and it’s compelling and necessary.